-I started out at the IRS official site and initially used it as a gateway.
+I started out at the IRS official site (www.irs.gov) and initially used it as a gateway.
 Once I got my user name and password established, though, I went straight to the Turbo-Tax site.

 The software allowed me to backtrack, double and triple check myself, and even alerted me when one form just wasn't entered correctly.
 In the end, I deleted the thing and re-entered it.
 Then the software checked again to make sure I was getting all the deductions for which I qualified, and pointed out a new one I hadn't heard of before - the "Make Work Pay" credit.